How to Clean Wood Before Staining in Easy Steps + Effective Methods

 Step #5: Finally, allow it to dry for 48 hours or until its moisture is enough before applying the stain.

-For slightly oil-based products, we recommend using a soap and water mixture.
+For slightly oil-based products, use a soap and water mixture.
 The mixture is environmentally friendly and safe for your pets.

 Step #1: Mix soap and warm water to have your solution.